ghc-proposals/ghc-proposals/proposals/0000-char-kind.rst

    Moreover, we would also handle type families inside cons cells when solving ``HasField`` constraints.
    For example, ``HasField T ('x' : F y : G z) ty``.

+4. We can include a different set of built-in type families.

 Unresolved Questions
 --------------------

-1. Should we include more built-in type families, and if so, then which ones?
-   (Can be resolved later)
+None.

 Implementation Plan
 -------------------